Authorization Through tx.origin

 }

-Now if someone were to trick you into sending ether to the TxAttackWallet
+Now if someone were to trick your 'TxUserWallet' contract into sending ether to the TxAttackWallet

-contract address, they can steal your funds by checking tx.origin
+contract, they can steal all funds from 'TxUserWallet' by passing the tx.origin

 To prevent this kind of attack, use msg.sender